epam/ai-dial/docs/Deployment/Bedrock Model Deployment.md

 # Bedrock Model Deployment

-In this instruction, you will learn how to create Bedrock model in AWS and deploy it in AI DIAL config.
+In this instruction, you will learn how to create Bedrock model in AWS and use it in AI DIAL config.

 > Refer to [AWS Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) to learn about this model.